carlosalvarado1988/Take2Go/README.md

 - we use [stripe client](https://www.npmjs.com/package/stripe-client)
 - added [react-native-credit-card-input](https://www.npmjs.com/package/react-native-credit-card-input)
-- you use LiteCreditCardInput to validate and caputer credit card info from user -
+- you use LiteCreditCardInput to validate and caputer credit card info from user

+### Setup firebase function for Stripe payment

+- you create a new function payRequest, with the stripe client
+- added pay function locally at `http://127.0.0.1:5001/catalog-12a8d/us-central1/pay` -